 If a campervan is out of your budget, and you can’t sleep in your car, you can always sleep in a tent.
-You can score a cheap Coleman car camping tent on Amazon for as little as $40.
-Or this REI Backpacker Bundle is a greater starter kit for those looking to get into camping for the first time.
+You can score a cheap Coleman car camping tent on Amazon for as little as $63.
+Or this REI Backpacker Bundle is a great starter kit for those looking to get into camping for the first time.

-In order to find a campsite, check out our ultimate guide to finding campsites, which shares our favorite apps and tools for finding free camping around the US.
-While some campsites are free, others campgrounds require a small fee for staying there so keep some cash on hand just in case.
-If there’s a water hookup at the campsite you can also fill up your water jug and bottles here, too.
-Just make sure to be mindful of the area’s rules and regulations, whether or not you need a pass and if there is a check out time.
+In order to find a campsite, check out our guide to finding campsites, which shares our favorite apps and tools for finding both free and paid camping around the US.
+While some campsites are free, other campgrounds require a fee for staying there, so keep some cash on hand just in case.

-Chances are that if you are passing through a major city, there aren’t ample spaces to camp out for the night.
-It may seem obvious, however, staying with a friend or relative is perfect for the frugal explorer, just remember to be a good houseguest and offer to help out around the house where you can.
+Chances are that if you are passing through a major city, there aren’t going to be ample places to camp out for the night.
+But if you have a friend or relative in the area, staying with them could be perfect for the frugal explorer.
+Just remember to be a good houseguest and offer to help out around the house where you can.